THE TRAVELLING HISTORIAN -- KING TUT ET AL

 Many of the blocks used in the pyramids were marked with practical instructions such as: 'this side up'.
 Others identified the quarry crew and bore such names as: 'Vigorous Gang' or 'Enduring Gang'.
 Left by the long forgotten men who laboured in the burning sun at the back-breaking work are various inscriptions scratched into the rock from which the blocks were cut.
 The rock used for one obelisk was granite which the workers chipped with their very primative tools, their bodies absorbing the shocking impact of each hit with the hammer all day long.

 The graffiti left by some of the crew members reflected a daring sense of humour.
-'How drunk is the king?' {Civilizations In History by M.Dale Davis}
+"How drunk is the king?" {Civilizations In History by M.Dale Davis}

 Nearby the Sphinx, half lion, half man, grabs the sand and glares at time and the transient tourists that have included Caesar, Napoleon, Winston and the Wilsons.
 Sand and the wilful wind have made faint its features and more than once covered it completely.
 The father of history, Herodotus, who travelled much of the known world, was unaware of its existence.
 It is our memories and imaginations that make these mammoths great, for time takes its toll on man's work and dooms it to destruction.